Soong Ching-ling: Death

 Before her death, more than 50 party and state leaders, along with relatives from overseas and close friends, gathered at her bedside to pay their final respects.
 Her family sent a telegram to Mei-ling, hoping for a reunion.
 Mei-ling responded, suggesting that Ching-ling be sent to New York, United States instead.
 According to Xinhua News Agency, Soong Ching-ling died from chronic lymphocytic leukaemia at 8:18 p.m. on 29 May 1981 in Beijing.
 Xinhua described her death as "a great loss to the country and the people."
 Despite invitations, Mei-ling chose to remain at home in Taiwan, reportedly due to political sensitivities.
 A potential family reunion in Beijing was seen as a threat to the legitimacy of her stepson, Taiwanese President Chiang Ching-kuo.
 Xinhua said that other family members were present at the time of Soong's death.

 After she died world leaders expressed their condolences.
 United States President Ronald Reagan extended "the sympathy of the American people and my personal condolences," highlighting Soong Ching-ling's significant contributions as Sun Yat-sen's private secretary, political advisor, and wife, as well as their early life in the United States.
-Soviet President Leonid Brezhnev offered "profound condolences," a term stronger than that used upon Mao Zedong's death, acknowledging her role as honorary chair of the Sino-Soviet Friendship Association.
+Soviet head of state Leonid Brezhnev offered "profound condolences," a term stronger than that used upon Mao Zedong's death, acknowledging her role as honorary chair of the Sino-Soviet Friendship Association.